 Would you like to explore your DNA?
-Most direct-to-consumer DNA testing companies will allow you to download your raw DNA data, you own your DNA data, and you can complete a number of different DNA analysis from the comport and privacy of your home.
-The table below outlines the number of DNA markers provided by some of the notable DNA testing companies including 23andMe, Ancestry DNA, Family Tree DNA, GPS Origins, My Heritage and Genes For Good.
+Most direct-to-consumer DNA testing companies allow you to download your raw DNA data, this is because you own your DNA data, and you can complete a number of different DNA analysis from the comfort and privacy of your home.
+The table below outlines the number of DNA markers provided by some of the notable DNA testing companies including 23andMe, Ancestry DNA, Family Tree DNA, My Heritage, GPS Origins, We Gene and Genes For Good.

 |Family Tree DNA||720,350||Yes||17,908||-||-|

 |Genes For Good

 imputed and Phased